 "Too many people jump right to execution," he said.
 "They think their content is great and everyone wants to hear it.
 Unfortunately, they are often wrong."

-You should set specific guidelines for your pre-production steps, such as creating a script or shot list, to follow as you start to create your video content.
-The post-production steps, such as editing and search engine optimization (SEO), add the finishing touches to a video that cause it to generate high traffic.
+You should set specific guidelines for your pre-production steps, such as by creating a script or shot list, to follow as you start to create your video content.
+The post-production steps, such as editing and search engine optimization (SEO), are much easier to tackle as you review items rather than while doing the initial drafting.
+This facilitates the finishing touches to a video that cause it to generate high traffic.

 "Bring your video segments, photos, music and production techniques together to create something that is effective, meaningful and memorable," he said.

-Quality video content has become easier to create with the help of advanced cameras and user-friendly editing software, according to J.P.
-Scott, director of multimedia at Venta Marketing.
+Quality video content has become easier to create with the help of advanced cameras and user-friendly editing software, according to Scott.

 Why is video content so effective in marketing?